fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 post_og_image: https://fusebit.io/assets/images/blog/blog-http-imports-main.jpg
 ---

-## HTTPS Imports in Node.js Core: Why You Should Care

 Node is planning to introduce support for [HTTPS imports](https://github.com/nodejs/node/pull/36328) in NodeV18 - a feature that enables you to use URLs to directly import modules over HTTPS into your project.

 Note: This is currently available in experimental mode and things can change drastically, you can follow the conversation [along here](https://github.com/nodejs/node/discussions/36430).